-7.7.6 Burt-Vernon's Hierarchical Theory
+10.6.6 Burt-Vernon's Hierarchical Theory

 Cyril Burt and Vernon compare human intelligence to growing tree.
 When it is a small plant, its thick trunk appears to be the primary part.
-As the plant grows into tree many branches set off from different points of the trunk which in turn generate their own off shoots and thus the tree continues its expanse.
-Similarly during childhood (up to 10 or 12 years), intelligence operates as a single factor; in the early adolescence (12 to 14 years) this single basic factor (G), branches off into two major factors ((i) Verbal Educational (V.Ed) and (ii) spatial Mechanical (KM)) and start maturing.
-During adolescence (14 to 18 years)group factors get generated from these two major factors and they in turn produce more specific factors.
+As the plant grows into tree many branches set off from different points of the trunk which in turn generate their own off shoots and thus tree continues its expanse.
+Similarly during childhood (up to 10 or 12 years), intelligence operates as a single factor; in the early adolescence (12 to 14 years), this single basic factor (G), branches off into two major factors (i) Verbal Education (VEd) and (ii) Spatial Mechanical (KM) and start maturing.
+During adolescence (14 to 18 years), group factors get generated from these two major factors and they in turn produce more specific factors.

-For example the major factor 'Verbal Education' may produce minor group factors like verbal comprehension, word fluency etc. The group factor 'Verbal comprehension' may produce specific abilities like 'analogy', citing synonyms, antonyms etc.
+For example, the major factor 'Verbal Education' may produce minor group factors like verbal comprehension, word fluency etc. The group factor 'Verbal comprehension' may produce specific abilities like analogy, citing synonyms, antonyms etc.

-Check Your Progress Notes: a.
-Write your answers in the space given below b.
-Compare your answer with the one given at the end of the unit1.
-Write 'T' against the statement which is true and 'F' against the statement which is false i.
-Two factor theory has been advocated by Spearman (T/F) ii.
-Group factor theory has been advocated by Thorndike (T/F) iii.
-Guilford's structure of intellect has three dimension (T/F) 2.
-Define Intelligence
+- b) Compare your answer with the one given at the end of the unit. - 2.
+Write 'T' against the statement which is true and 'F' against the statement which is false - i) Two factor theory has been advocated by Spearman (T/F) - ii) Group factor theory has been advocated by Thorndike (T/F) - iii) Guilford's structure of intellect has three dimension (T/F).

-7.8 EMOTIONAL INTELLIGENCE (E.I)
+10.7 EMOTIONAL INTELLIGENCE (E.I)

-- Jack Mayor and Peter Salovey have been the leading researchers in emotional intelligence since 1990.
-They defined E.I. as 'the subset of social intelligence that involves the ability to monitor one's own and others feelings and emotions, to discriminate among them and to use this information to guide one's thinking and actions". - S.Hein (June, 2005) defined emotional intelligence as "the innate potential to feel, use, communicate, recognize, remember, learn from, manage and understand emotions. - Lea Brovedani, defined E.I. as 'being able to recognize, name and appropriately deal with emotions that we feel and experience.
-We may all feel anger, emotional intelligence is knowing what to do with the emotion of anger to achieve the best possible outcome.
+• Jack Mayor and Peter Salovey have been the leading researchers in emotional intelligence since 1990.
+They defined

+E.I. as 'the subset of social intelligence that involves the ability to monitor one's own and others feelings and emotions, to discriminate among them and to use this information to guide one's thinking and actions".

+- S.Hein (2005) defined emotional intelligence as "the innate potential to feel, use, communicate, recognize, remember, learn from, manage and understand emotions". - Lea Brovedani, defined E.I. as 'being able to recognize, name and appropriately deal with emotions that we feel and experience.
+We may all feel anger; emotional intelligence knows what to do with the emotion of anger to achieve the best possible outcome'.

-Summing up it could be stated that E.I. is the ability to sense and use emotions to more effectively manage ourselves and influence positive outcomes in our relationship with others.
+Summing up, it could be stated that E.I. is the ability to sense and use emotions to more effectively manage ourselves and influence positive outcomes in our relationship with others.

-7.8.1 Characteristics of Emotional Intelligence
+10.7.1 Characteristics of Emotional Intelligence

 - It is an innate potential - It depends on the ability to remember emotions - It includes the ability to remember feelings - Each baby is born with a certain, unique potential for emotional sensitivity, emotional memory, emotional processing and emotional learning ability.
 The way we are raised dramatically affects what happens, to our potential in each of these areas.
-For example a baby might be born with very high potential for music, but if that child's potential is never recognized, nurtured and encouraged to develop, then it will never become a talented musician later in life.
+For example, a baby might be born with very high potential for music, but if that child's potential is never recognized, nurtured and encouraged to develop, then it will never become a talented musician later in life.
 Also, a child being raised in emotionally abusive home can be expected to use its emotional potential in unhealthy ways later in life.

-7.8.2 Components of Educational Intelligence
+10.7.2 Components of Emotional Intelligence